 Artificial light has a much different spectrum than natural (raw) sunlight, and has multiple adverse impacts on health.
 Artificial lighting has a high proportion of blue light and stays the same all the time, unlike the natural changes in the spectrum of light from our sun over a whole day.

 The artificial lighting that has the bluest light (and a complete lack of IR and UV) is LED.
 Fluorescent lighting is equally bad.
-Both LED and fluorescent lighting supress melatonin by 80 percent.
-Incandescent bulbs supress melatonin by 40 percent.
-A candle only supresses melatonin by two percent.
+Both LED and fluorescent lighting suppress melatonin by 80 percent.
+Incandescent bulbs suppress melatonin by 40 percent.
+A candle only suppresses melatonin by two percent.

 Not only does your dog need to get exposure to raw sunlight as much as is humanly possible, you need to minimize or stop any exposure to artificial light.
 This is especially important in the late afternoon or evening around sunset, when the body is waiting for signals from the higher levels of red and IR light to trigger the night time part of their circadian cycle.
 Melatonin is critical for this because with the red light, melatonin is increased.

 But guess what?
 Blue light destroys melatonin!
 This is how blue light totally upsets a healthy circadian rhythm.

 Other strong sources of blue light are flat screen televisions and LED powered screens on devices such as smartphones, tablets and computers.
 Avoid them or wear blue blocker glasses if you can’t (because you have to be healthy to look after your dogs, right?)

 Here are some important action steps to help your dogs get healthy light in their lives:

 - Avoid any use of screens and devices (preferably after sunset and especially for at least two or three hours before bed).
 This includes watching TV with your dogs in the room.